-In determining eligibility for accommodations under Section 504 of the Rehabilitation Act of 1973 and the American's With Disabilities Act (ADA) the student must demonstrate that a qualified professional has established a formal diagnosis of a disability.
-However, the diagnosis alone is not enough to establish eligibility for accommodations under the ADA.
-There must also be evidence of a "substantial limitation" in a major fife activity, such as walking, seeing, hearing, breathing, etc. These guidelines are provided to help the evaluating professional document his/her findings in a manner that meets requirements of the ADA and supports the request for accommodations.
+In determining eligibility for accommodations under Section 504 of the Rehabilitation Act of 1973 and the American's With Disabilities Act (ADA) the student must submit documentation that provides information about the substantial functional impact related to their disability.
+The "substantial limitation" of a major fife activity, can include walking, seeing, hearing, breathing, etc. These guidelines are provided to help the evaluating professional document in a manner that meets requirements of the ADA and supports the request for accommodations.

 It is the responsibility of the student to obtain his/her documentation and to present a copy to the Office of Disability Services.
-Any correspondence regarding adequacy of the documentation will be sent to the student.
-It is the student's responsibility to obtain additional information or testing when requested.
-The final determination of appropriate accommodations rests with Disability Services based on a review of the provided documentation as outlined below.
+Any correspondence regarding the documentation will be sent to the student.
+It is the student's responsibility to obtain additional information or testing, if requested.
+The final determination of appropriate accommodations rests with Disability Services based on a review of the provided documentation as outlined below and other relevant information.

 The Office of Disability Services is the designated service provider for students with disabilities.
 A prior history of accommodations, without demonstration of current need, does not in and of itself warrant the provision of a like accommodation.
 If no prior accommodation has been provided, the evaluator must include an explanation about why no accommodations were used in the past, and why accommodations are needed now.